-To commence wind up proceedings, a Judgment is not required to be entered.
-In order to proceed to wind up a company, a Creditors Statutory Demand in compliance with s 459E of the Corporations Act 2001 (Cth) is required to be served on the registered office of a company.
+To commence winding up proceedings, a creditor does not need to hold a judgment against a debtor.
+Instead, a creditor can simply issue a Creditor’s Statutory Demand which complies with s 459E of the Corporations Act 2001 (Cth) on the debtor company.

-I have served the Statutory Demand, what’s next?
+I have served the Statutory Demand; what’s next?

 Once the Creditor’s Statutory Demand has been served, the debtor company will have a period of 21 days to either:

-- Respond to the Statutory Demand;
+- Pay the amount set out in the Statutory Demand;

 - Apply to the Court for the Statutory Demand to be set aside.

-Wind Up Order entered!
+Winding Up Order entered!